Azure/azure-openai-workshop/Examples/Zero_Shot_Lease_Extraction.md

 Zero shot learning, often achieves similar performance, without the iterative model training and data curation/labeling tasks!

-# What is zero shot learning?
+# What is Zero-Shot Learning?
 Ask chatgpt!
 `What is zero shot learning and why is it powerful?`
 ```